pojntfx/papilio/README.md

 ## Overview

 > Papilio: Esperanto for "Butterfly" (a reference to [xkcd.com/378](https://xkcd.com/378/))

+Support for configuring the EEPROM contents of the following chips is planned:

+- FE1.1s
+- FE1.1s B
+- FE2.1
+- SL2.2s

 🚧 This project is a work-in-progress!
 Instructions will be added as soon as it is usable. 🚧